GSA/fpki-guides/PIV-I Certification Playbook.md

 For an initial audit review, operational compliance may be determined by a Day Zero Audit, which covers all aspects of the PKI operations except issuance and management of end user certificates.

-The PIV-I Provider and their third party auditor should consult the  [Auditor Letter of  Compliance, Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t0000000TN44CAG) and [FPKI Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OcsCAE) documents for guidance on preparing the audit letter to the FPKIPA.
+The PIV-I Provider and their third party auditor should consult [FPKI Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OcsCAE) for guidance on preparing the audit letter to the FPKIPA.

 ###**Checklist**